Are there any prerequisites for the program?

 If I am accepted, when do I graduate?

 Assuming all requirements are fulfilled, most students graduate at the end of the summer term the following year.
-Students generally do not take classes over the summer, but it is an option.
-The timing of comprehensive exams means that the earliest students can graduate is the end of summer term (early August).

 What does the program cost?